Fairness Risks for Group-conditionally Missing Demographics: Experimental Results

 \paragraph{Recovery of group-conditional missing probability}

 Table~\ref{tab:recovered_rate} presents the value of $\alpha$ and $\beta$ that Fair-SS-VAE finds for the three datasets and three sparsity levels.
 Such a recovery is difficult because, once masked, the data does not carry the ground-truth of group feature, precluding counting for rate estimation.
-Although the exact values are hard to recover, in many cases, they turn out close, and the overall trend is also correct in decreasing from sparse to dense.
+Although the exact values are hard to recover, in many cases, they turn out close, and the overall trend correctly decreases from sparse to dense.

 \paragraph{Ablation study of stopping gradient}